The most important social media stats everyone should know

 Social media stats for every platform

-As we can see, social media stats are vital for any company’s social media marketing team.
+As we can see, reliable stats are vital for any company’s social media marketing team.
 It offers a benchmark to compare one’s performance against, and it changes the way that certain platforms need to be used.
 All of this forces companies to adopt more flexible or fluid social media strategies in order to align goals with the data at hand, and, all in all, the data found from these social media stats can even help marketers discover new opportunities.

 Without the access to data that we have now, most social media marketers and managers would be running around like headless chickens, trying to figure out why some posts work while others might not work as well.
 And that’s not a great thing to happen when one’s responsible for a company’s entire social media portfolio.
 Social media marketers need to make decisions based on hard data and statistics in order to ensure the success of their strategies.

 With that said, there are some key pieces of data that everyone should know to inform their social media strategies moving forward.
 We’ll be taking you through some of the most important social media stats from the Big Five – Facebook, Instagram, Twitter, TikTok and LinkedIn.
-Guide your social media strategy using these important statistics on social media marketing:
+Guide your social strategy using these important statistics on social media marketing:

 The majority of brands and businesses that are active on Facebook have realised, within the past decade or so, that the site appears to enjoy receiving monetary contributions.
 Because businesses are required to spend money on Facebook ads simply to ensure that their content is visible on the platform, organic engagement is essentially impossible to achieve.
-And particularly now, after Meta announced that the priority of the Facebook Algorithm is to place the content of friends and family at the forefront, there has been an increasing number of social media marketers who have become more willing to buy paid ads on the platform.
+And particularly now, after Meta announced that the priority of the Facebook Algorithm is to place the content of friends and family at the forefront, there has been an increasing number of marketers who have become more willing to buy paid ads on the platform.
 This is especially the case now that Meta announced that the priority of the Facebook Algorithm is to place the content of friends and family at the forefront.

 - 79% of marketers report buying paid ads on Facebook in 2021.